gregfoletta/Articles/content/post/2024-01-08-a-day-in-the-life-the-bgp-table/index.markdown

 </table>
 </div>

-Here’s the largest IPv6 path, with its mammoth 599 prefixes; I’ll let you all enjoy scrolling to the right on this one:
+Here’s the largest IPv6 path, with its mammoth 599 prefixes; I’ll let you enjoy scrolling to the right on this one:

     [1] "45270 4764 2914 29632 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 8772 200579 200579 203868"

-Interestingly it’s not the originator that’s prepending, but as8772 ‘NetAssist LLC’, an ISP out of Ukraine prepending to make paths to asn203868 (Rifqi Arief Pamungkas, again out of Indonesia).
+Interestingly it’s not the originator that’s prepending, but as8772 ‘NetAssist LLC’, an ISP out of Ukraine prepending to make paths to asn203868 (Rifqi Arief Pamungkas, again out of Indonesia) less preferable.

 Why is there such a difference between the largest IPv4 and IPv6 path lengths?
-I had a couple of different theories, but then looked at the total number of ASNs in *all* positions in the path for those top 50 longest paths, and it became apparent what was happening:
+I had a couple of different theories, but then looked at the total number of ASNs in *all* positions for those top 50 longest paths, and it became apparent what was happening:

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-15-1.png" width="672" />
-Looks like they let the network admin at NetAssist (8772) on to the tools too early!
+Looks like they let the junior network admin at NetAssist on to the tools too early!

 # Path Attributes